reubano/meza/docs/FAQ.rst

 Convenience
 ~~~~~~~~~~~

-The ``records`` data is structure is compatible with other libraries such as
+The ``records`` data structure is compatible with other libraries such as
 ``sqlachemy``'s bulk insert:

 .. code-block:: python